luciopaiva/cambio/README.md

 Data is updated once a minute, queried from [UOL Economia - Cotações](https://economia.uol.com.br/cotacoes/cambio/dolar-comercial-estados-unidos/).

+# Installation

+The installation process is currently manual.
+Make sure you have Node.js installed, clone this repo and run:

+    npm install

+After that, simply run:

+    npm start

+And the application should start.

 # Endpoint response

 This is how the web site calls the endpoint: